stacks-network/docs/_core/smart/tutorial.md

 description: "Blockstack smart contracting language"
 permalink: /:collection/:path.html
 ---
-# Hello Clarity tutorial
+# Hello Clarity for the VM

-In this tutorial, you learn how to use Clarity, Blockstack's smart contracting language.
+In this tutorial, you learn how to use Clarity, Blockstack's smart contracting language inside of a virtual environment.
+The environment is run using a Docker image.
 Use this tutorial to get a quick introduction to Clarity and the default Blockstack test environment.

 * TOC
 {:toc}